-Since 2015 the artist’s group super+ performs the “Flight of the Phoenix” at different places like the English garden, the Kunstarealfest in Munich, in the Pinakothek of Modern Art in Munich, before the Eiffeltower in Paris or also like in February of 2018 in the middle of the Indian ocean: in Mauritius.
+Since 2015, the artist collective super+ performs “Flight of the Phoenix” at different locations, such as in the English garden, the Kunstarealfest in Munich, the Pinakothek of Modern Art in Munich, in front of the Eiffel tower in Paris or, like in February 2018, in the middle of the Indian Ocean: Mauritius.

-Referred to the idea of MEDIA IS ART, the exhibition shows intersections of BUNTE and art.
-The illustrated truth is contrasted with an abstract staging – multimedia and scenographic.
-Works by Andy Warhol, Anselm Reyle, Benjamin Roeder, Hell Gette, Laurence De Valmy, Mia Florentine Weiss, Michael von Hassel, Olaf Nicolai, Paulina Nolte, Roger Fritz and Stefan Strumbel will be on display.
+Referring to the idea that MEDIA IS ART, this exhibition highlighted intersections between the magazine BUNTE and art.
+The illustrated truth was contrasted with an abstract multimedia and scenographic staging.
+Works by Andy Warhol, Anselm Reyle, Benjamin Roeder, Hell Gette, Laurence De Valmy, Mia Florentine Weiss, Michael von Hassel, Olaf Nicolai, Paulina Nolte, Roger Fritz and Stefan Strumbel were on display.